 A few years ago I migrated almost entirely to OSX & Ubuntu.
 However, I still had to maintain a Windows copy on one of my hard drive partitions, since a few applications were just available for Windows.
 In particular, DG8SAQ’s superb Vector Network Analyzer (VNWA) software.
 I can already use most of the applications in a Virtual machine, with the benefit of not having to reboot and change the OS, but DG8SAQ’s software with it’s USB I/O always gave me hard time.
 Finally, I figured out what needs to be changed.
 Now the VNWA runs also smoothly in a Virtual Machine.

 With his low cost, high precision Vector Network Analyzer, Tom (DG8SAQ) started a revolution in Ham Radio.
-Thanks to his efforts, amateur (and professional!) enthusiasts have now the possibility to perform measurements which were reserved to well funded HF laboratories before.
+Thanks to his efforts, amateur (and professional!) enthusiasts have now the possibility to perform measurements that were reserved to well-funded HF laboratories before.
 In this video, Tom explains the evolution and capabilities of his VNWA and why even NASA relies on it now as well!
 The presentation was held during the Ham Radio Hamfest in Friedrichshafen, Germany in June 2012.